-EPA reported in 2008 that cities throughout the country (of all sizes) would require nearly \$203 billion for wastewater facilities to meet water quality standards.
-EPA estimated that funding needs for small communities' projects (populations less than 10,000) were \$17 billion.
-Facilities in the smallest communities (fewer than 1,000 persons) represent 23% of small community facility needs.
-Small communities reported greater needs for new sewers and treatment plant upgrades to secondary treatment than for other types of facilities.
-As with meeting drinking water needs, EPA has estimated that, because small systems lack economies of scale, their customers face a particularly heavy financial burden.
+EPA reported in 2016 that as of 2012, cities throughout the country (of all sizes) would require nearly \$271 billion for wastewater facilities to meet water quality standards.2 EPA estimated that documented funding needs for rural communities totaled \$68 billion.
+Needs for projects in small communities (populations less than 10,000) were \$33 billion, or about 12% of the total U.S. funding needs.
+The largest needs in small communities are for improved wastewater treatment and correction of combined sewer overflows.
+Five states accounted for 30% of the small community needs (Pennsylvania, New York, Kentucky, Texas, and Alabama).
+With few exceptions, small community facilities are a large majority of the total number of publicly owned facilities in each state, and in four states (Iowa, Montana, Nebraska, and North Dakota), small community facilities constitute more than 95% of publicly owned facilities.
+In 19 other states, small community facilities constitute 80% to 95% of the publicly owned facilities.
+As with meeting drinking water needs, EPA has estimated that, because small systems lack economies of scale, their customers face a particularly heavy financial burden to meet needs for clean water investments.
 The smallest cities are likely to experience the largest overall percentage increases in user charges and fees as a result, EPA has said.